morfca/layline/README.md

 ### remote disconnect

 In some cases the remote side of the session may disconnect asynchronously.
-This may happen if the server side idle timeout is reached, the remote connection on the server side is terminated, the layline process is restarted, etc. In such cases subsequent requests to the /recv, /send, or /close endpoints will return a 404.
+This may happen if the server side idle timeout is reached, the remote connection on the server side is terminated, the layline process is restarted, an ssh session is terminated by pressing ctrl-D, etc. In such cases subsequent requests to the /recv, /send, or /close endpoints will return a 404.
 The client treats these cases as the connection being cleanly terminated by the remote side, and will close the associated session locally as well.
 In proxyclient mode the client process will terminate.
-The session will terminate with error with all other HTTP status codes or failure to connect, for example layer 7 load balancers and proxies typically return a 503 when the backend service is unavailable.
-HTTP client retries are not implemented at this time.
+The session will terminate with error on all other HTTP status codes, or on failure to connect, or on a non-200 code being returned from the /create endpoint.
+For example layer 7 load balancers and proxies typically return a 503 when the backend service is unavailable, and this is treated as a connection termination even if the 503 is caused by a transient issue on the load balancer.
+HTTP client retries are not supported at this time.